gabrielmaciel7/online-study-platform-nlw2/README.md

 <h1> Online Study Platform </h1>

-<h4> This project was developed in the event Next Level Week (NLW) 2, organized by
+<h4> This project was developed at the event Next Level Week (NLW) 2, organized by
 <a href="https://rocketseat.com.br/">Rocketseat</a>.
 </h4>